mahavedalla/mahavedalla/docs/questions/kilesa/kama/what-are-the-drawbacks-of-sensuality.md

 <i>1.3 The unsatisfactoriness of sensual pleasures</i>

  The third mental drawback of sensual craving is the unsatisfactoriness of sensual pleasures.
-Despite their often irresistible seductive charm, sensual pleasures afford a trifling and ephemeral gratification that doesn't ultimately satisfy.<!-- AN 10.46 -->
+Despite their often irresistible seductive charm, sensual pleasures afford a trifling and ephemeral gratification that doesn't ultimately satisfy. *AN 10.46*

 ## 2. Obstructive drawbacks